Permanent Supportive Housing Examples in Fairfield County, CT

 Building a Stronger Future with Supportive Housing

 Highlighting permanent supportive housing examples shows that ending chronic homelessness is achievable when affordable housing and supportive services work together.
 Fairfield County, and Stamford in particular, are stronger today because of providers like Pacific House.
-From Parkview North to Rotary Commons, each property demonstrates how safe housing combined with a housing first approach can change lives.
+From Parkview North to Rotary Commons, each property demonstrates how safe housing can change lives.

 The path forward requires continued investment and community support.
 To learn more or become part of this mission, please contact us today.